RenoFischa/idrive/README.md

 Docker Hub: https://hub.docker.com/r/renofischa/idrive

 IDrive services persist, so no need to relogin after each restart of the container.\
-It also works in TrueNAS SCALE.
-Configuration example is below.
+It also works in TrueNAS SCALE and on unRAID.
+Configuration examples are below.

 ## Requirements
 * Docker installed